sanari67/TutorialDropPack/DEPLOYMENT.md

 # Deployment Guide for Render

-This project contains two React applications that can be deployed on Render:
+This project contains a React application that can be deployed on Render:

 1. **species-tutorial** - A species tutorial application
-2. **DropPack** - A drag-and-drop canvas application

 ## Prerequisites